Opinion | The vital fine print on the new coronavirus vaccine

 These results are indeed preliminary — all we, the public, have so far is a news release.
 The data will need to be scrutinized by the Food and Drug Administration, and more data collected, before we know for sure how good this is.
 Even if this vaccine confers strong immunity, we can’t yet know how long it will last.
-Nor are any pharmaceutical studies ever big enough to detect really rare, one-in-a-million, side effects.
+Nor are any clinical trials ever big enough to detect really rare, one-in-a-million, side effects.

 All that said, if the early data pans out, this is very, very good news.
 The side effect profile looks pretty minimal, and its efficacy is fantastic.
 The FDA’s minimum target for a covid-19 vaccine was 50 percent efficacy at preventing infection — about what you get from a decent flu vaccine.
 At 90 percent, you’re closer to the measles vaccine: something that can, with mass inoculation, effectively eliminate the disease in the population.